Anusha-janardhan/rg-doc/source/GettingStarted.rst

 Users with the Administrator role can perform the steps below.

-  * :ref:`Adding Users<Adding Users>` - Users can have Administrator, Principal Investigator or Researcher roles.
+  * :ref:`Adding Users<Adding Users>` - Users can have Administrator, Data Admin or Researcher roles.
   * `Adding AWS Accounts`_
-  * `Adding Organizational Units`_
+  * `Adding an Organizations`_
   * :ref:`Adding Catalog Items<Catalog>`

-.. note:: The administrator should assign products from the standard catalog collection to the organizational unit before a PI can successfully create a project with attached Project Storage.

-Users with the Principal Investigator role can perform the steps below.

   * `Adding a New Project`_

-  * :ref:`Adding Users<Users_PI>` - Users can have Principal Investigator or Researcher roles.
-  * `Adding AWS Accounts`_
-  * :ref:`Adding Catalog Items<Catalog_PI>`
-  * `Assigning Researchers to projects`_
+.. note:: The administrator must assign products from the Standard Catalog Collection to the organization before a user can successfully create a project with attached Project Storage.

+Users with the Data Admin role can perform the steps below.

+  * :ref:`Add an study account<Create Study Account to create Study>`
+  * View and manage `Egress requests` across all OUs.
+  * Add a new Project - Data Admins can add only Ingress and Data Library projects.
+  * View and manage Studies

 Create an Admin user
 --------------------